conduitio-labs/conduit-connector-gcp-pubsub/README.md

 A GCP Pub/Sub source connector represents the receiver of the messages.

-`Open` initializes the GCP Pub/Sub client and calls the client's `Receive` method.
+`Open` initializes the GCP subscriber client and calls the client's `Receive` method.

 `Receive` method takes a callback function, which is called each time a message is received.